remlapmot/remlapmot.github.io/content/post/2025-06-09-riscv-r/index.en.md

 qemu-img resize ubuntu-24.10-preinstalled-server-riscv64.img 8G
 ```

-I then realised that I needed Qemu on my Mac.
+I then realised that I needed QEMU on my Mac.
 Again Homebrew to the rescue with the following command.

 ```sh
 brew install qemu u-boot-tools